Laparoscopic Adjustable Gastric Banding

 How do I get ready for LAGB?

 Your healthcare team will need to make sure that LAGB is a good choice for you.
 Weight-loss surgery isn’t advised for people who abuse medicines or alcohol, or who are not able to commit to a lifelong change in diet and exercise habits.

 Before having surgery, you’ll need to enroll in a bariatric surgery education program.
 It will help you prepare for surgery and life after surgery.
 You’ll have nutritional counseling.
 And you may have a psychological evaluation.
 You’ll also need physical exams and tests, such as a chest X-ray, blood tests, and an electrocardiogram.
 You may have imaging studies of your stomach, including an upper endoscopy.

 If you smoke, you will need to stop several months before surgery.
 Your surgeon may ask you to lose some weight before surgery.
 This will help make your liver smaller and make surgery safer.
 You’ll need to stop taking aspirin, ibuprofen, and other blood-thinning medicines in the days before your surgery.
 Ask when they should be stopped and which medicines to continue.
 You shouldn’t eat or drink anything after midnight before surgery.

 Before the surgery, you will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if anything is unclear.

 LAGB surgery usually takes about 60 minutes.

 You will have general anesthesia for your surgery.
-This will cause you to sleep through the surgery, and not feel pain.
+This will cause you to be deeply sedated through the surgery and not feel pain.

 Your surgeon will use laparoscopy.
-He or she will make several small cuts (incisions) in your upper abdomen.
-The surgeon will then insert a laparoscope and put small surgery tools into these incisions.
+They will make several small cuts (incisions) in your upper abdomen.
+They will then insert a laparoscope and put small surgery tools into these incisions.